craftinc/craftinc-gates/README.md

 ## Usage

+__Note that the commands mentioned in this section commands will be made available with the upcoming 2.1 release of Craft Inc. Gates!
+Meanwhile type '/gate help' while playing to see the current set of commands.__

 With the __/gate__ plugin you can create gates which will teleport players anywhere you want.
 Just build a portal (like those nether portal).
 The gates can look any way you like.

 To make the gate work place yourself in a newly created gate frame and type __/gate create [id]__.
 Afterwards walk to the destination of your portal and type __/gate exit [id]__ to set the destination.
 With __/gate open [id]__ you can get your newly created gate to work.